saouddk/saouddk.github.io/_posts/2020-09-29-fakespot-highlights-ai-powered-summaries.markdown

 Fakespot Highlights will organize relevant information into 5 categories:
 - Quality -> What is the product's quality and characteristics?
 - Packaging/appearance -> How is the product's packaging and physical attributes?
-- Competitiveness -> How competitive is the product compared to competitors' products?
+- Competitiveness -> How does the product stack up to the competition?
 - Shipping -> What was the general experience with the product's shipping?
 - Price -> How was the price?